 AHCI (Advanced Host Controller Interface), defined by Intel, is an operating mode in the BIOS settings of the newer PCs.
 It is a newer technology that provides some advanced features to the Serial ATA standard.

 AHCI can be used to access the native functions of the SATA interface such as NCQ (Native Command Queuing) and hot plugging, which is beneficial to improve the compatibility and performance of your devices.

-Its NCQ feature can optimize the process of controller requesting data from your hard drive.
+Its NCQ feature can optimize the process of the controller requesting data from your hard drive.
 Moreover, the hot-plugging (also called hot swapping) enables you to add or remove devices to the computer system while the computer is running.
-From the aspect of the number of storage devices per controller can configure, the AHCI configuration mode can support the maximum of 32 devices/ports.
+From the aspect of the number of storage devices per controller that can configure, the AHCI configuration mode can support a maximum of 32 devices/ports.

 What Is IDE Mode

 IDE (Integrated Development Environments) is a relatively old mode defined by Western Digital.
 An IDE mode is commonly used by hard drives to communicate with your computer system via a SATA controller.
 That is to say, a SATA hard drive is backward compatible with IDE mode.